michaelheiniger/Reivewpad-docs/versioned_docs/version-3.2.0/guides/syntax.md

   kind: developers
   type: filter
   param: dev
-  where: $totalCreatedPRs($dev) < 10
+  where: $pullRequestCountBy($dev) < 10
 ```

 ## Rule

 A Reviewpad rule specifies a boolean condition on a pull request.

 The structure of a rule is as follows: